 Ophthalmology Residency Program

 The ophthalmology residency program at University of Colorado focuses on the development of outstanding clinical and surgical skills.
-Our residents experience is both broad and deep, with extensive exposure to the evaluation and management of both common and rare ophthalmic diseases.
+Our resident experience is both broad and deep, with extensive exposure to the evaluation and management of both common and rare ophthalmic diseases.

 Our residents' growth is assisted by faculty dedicated to resident education, cutting-edge research programs that keep them up-to-date on the latest developments, teaching sessions that build a solid fund of knowledge, and busy clinic settings that balance autonomy and oversight.
 At the end of the program, residents have a foundation that allows them to become highly competent leaders.